tlestang/ntd-model-sch/README.md

 ## Endgame inputs

-There are two files which need to be passed:
+There are two input files required to run endgame simulations :
-- parameters are passed in a text file e.g. ascaris_scenario_3a.txt
+-  a text file containing the parameters e.g. ascaris_scenario_3a.txt
-- intervention timings and coverage are passed in a spreadsheet e.g. ascaris_coverage_scenario_3a.xlsx
+-  a spreadsheet containing the intervention timings and coverage e.g. ascaris_coverage_scenario_3a.xlsx

 ## Text file